Bougainvillea grow very well in pots due to their favorable drainage conditions and with the right care can grow and flower for many years.

 However if there has been significant rainfall, delay watering until the soil is dryer.

-If you are unsure whether you should water your bougainvillea test the potting soil to a fingers depth to detect the level of soil moisture.
+If you are unsure whether you should water your bougainvillea test the potting soil to a finger depth to detect the level of soil moisture.
 It can also be useful to feel the soil at the bottom of the pot through the drainage holes at the base to see whether the soil is damp or not.

 If the soil feels moist then delay watering for a few days until the soil feels as though it is just drying out as this is the perfect time for watering.